Background and Anomaly Learning Methods for Static Gamma-ray Detectors: Modeling static detector backgrounds

 A trivial example of an NMF model is a one-component model, which by definition results in the single column of \(\mathbf{W}\) converging to the mean spectrum normalized to sum to unity, and the single row of \(\mathbf{H}\) converging to the gross counts of each spectrum.
 This kind of parsimonious model may often be relevant for static detectors when there is no rainfall since it can capture the persistent backgrounds caused by KUT sources and cosmic rays, and, in our experience, the variability of suspended \isot{Rn}{222} is not significant enough to require additional model complexity according to AIC\@.

 When rainfall is present, a one-component model may often be disfavored by AIC in favor of more components.
 Rainfall increases detector count rates due to rainout and washout of the \isot{Rn}{222} progeny \isot{Pb}{214} and \isot{Bi}{214} and results in spectral changes.
-For this situation, two NMF components are typically required by AIC, as shown in the top-left and middle graphics of~\Fref{fig:nmf-models}.
-The NMF model shown in the figure was arrived at after randomly initializing the NMF components and applying the multiplicative update rules until the negative log likelihood changed by less than \(10^{-12} \times n\) or if more than 100,000 iterations had been performed --- the 2-component model converged in 44,741 iterations, while the 3-component model was stopped after 100,000.
-As can be seen in the figure, the temporal effect of rainfall is not completely isolated to the second component, but the two components contain a mixture of the persistent backgrounds and the rainfall background.
+For this situation, two NMF components are typically required by AIC, as was the case for this dataset.
+Models with more than one component were trained by randomly initializing the NMF components and applying the multiplicative update rules until the negative log likelihood changed by less than \(10^{-12} \times n\) or if more than 100,000 iterations had been performed --- the 2-component model converged in just over 15,000 iterations, while the 3-component model was stopped after 100,000, which took approximately 2,200 and 28,000\,s, respectively, using a 2.7\,GHz quad-core Intel i7.
+With only random initializations, the temporal effect of rainfall in the two-component model was not completely isolated to the second component, but the two components contain a mixture of the persistent backgrounds and the rainfall background.
 In principle, it would be better to have a cleaner separation between the two components to enable temporal modeling based on the dynamics of the rainfall contribution (i.e., addition of radioactivity from rainfall, decay of radioactivity according to the half-lives of \isot{Pb}{214} and \isot{Bi}{214}).
 An approach to obtaining this outcome is presented in the following section.